Masha Gessen: Personal life

+Gessen is nonbinary and trans and uses they/them pronouns.

-Gessen married Svetlana Generalova, a Russian citizen who was also involved in the LGBT movement in Moscow, in 2004.
-The wedding took place in the U.S. Generalova and Gessen later divorced, and by the time Gessen returned to the U.S. from Russia in December 2013, Gessen was married to Darya Oreshkina.
+Gessen has dual Russian and U.S. citizenship.
+In 2004, Gessen married Svetlana Generalova, a Russian citizen who was also involved in the LGBT movement in Moscow.
+The wedding took place in the U.S. Generalova and Gessen later divorced.
+By the time Gessen returned to the U.S. from Russia in December 2013, Gessen was married to Darya Oreshkina.
+In 2024, Gessen married Lynne Echenberg, special counsel for restorative justice in the Brooklyn District Attorney's office.

 Gessen has three children—two sons and a daughter.
-Their eldest son, Vova, was born in 1997 in Russia and was adopted by Gessen from an orphanage in Kaliningrad for the children of HIV-positive women.
-Their daughter, Yolka, was born to Gessen in the U.S. in 2001.
+Their eldest son was born in 1997 in Russia and was adopted by Gessen from an orphanage for the children of HIV-positive women in Kaliningrad.
+Their daughter was born to Gessen in the U.S. in 2001.
 Their third child, a son, was born in February 2012.

 Gessen tested positive for the BRCA mutation that is correlated with breast cancer and underwent a mastectomy in 2005.

+Gessen came out as nonbinary in 2020 and began using they/them pronouns at that time.
+When speaking of their childhood, Gessen said: "I remember, at the age of five [...] hoping that I would wake up a boy.
+A real boy.
+I had people address me by a boy's name.
+My parents, fortunately, were incredibly game.
+They were totally fine with it."
+As a child, Gessen used the male-denoting verb forms, a feature of Russian grammar in which past-stem verbs denote the grammatical gender of the subject of the sentence, but as a teenager switched to using female-denoting verb forms.
+In a Russian-language interview, Gessen said that they continue to use the female form of verbs when speaking Russian.